 If transferring the family business and/or assets is not financially viable because of taxation or other reasons or is just not a good idea at the time, a great succession plan can also be achieved using a combination of estate planning documents such as wills, powers of attorney and other family agreements.

-Whatever plan you do make now, keep in mind, it can be changed with agreement if someone’s situation changes.
+Whatever plan you do make now, keep in mind, that it can be changed with the agreement if someone’s situation changes.